 As for writing, every time I pen something, I end up editing it multiple times because the sentences don’t flow well and my inner critic promptly tears down my self-confidence.
 The whole process of writing used to bring me joy but these days it has started feeling like a chore.
 Looking up my old writings surprises me as I wonder how I used to write so well in one sitting but nowadays I’m hesitant to even start writing.

 Years of watching badly subbed anime and kdramas have made a bad impact on my language.
 I blame the Korean variety shows in particular.
-They are so entertaining that I ended up watching too much of them and their English subs are not always the most grammatically correct.
+They are so entertaining that I ended up watching too much of them and their English subs are not always grammatically correct.

 When I first started watching stuff with bad subtitles, the incorrect grammar used to annoy me.
 Once I got used to it, I started ignoring the mistakes and slowly but surely they have seeped into my literary voice.
 Couple this with my decrease in reading and voila, declining diction.